 |In case standard configuration does not suit your needs, you can adjust it through configurable options.|

-To do so, go to 'Setup' → 'Products/Services' → 'Configurable Option' and press edit button next to configurable option used by your product.
+To do so, go to 'Setup' → 'Products/Services' → 'Configurable Option' and press the edit button next to a configurable option used by your product.

 Now we will show you how to edit options.
 Let's say that you want to add an option to order VPS with 5 IP addresses allowed..